 Greater Carlisle Project

-The Greater Carlisle Project is an unincorporated nonprofit association of people, organizations, faith organizations, schools, non-profits, businesses and local governments working together to improve the quality of life for all people in the communities of the Greater Carlisle Area.
+The Greater Carlisle Project is an unincorporated nonprofit association of people, organizations, faith groups, schools, non-profits, businesses and local governments working together to improve the quality of life for all people in the communities of the Greater Carlisle Area.
 Our approach is to enhance long-term social, economic and environmental sustainability by connecting and enhancing community assets.
 The communities of the Greater Carlisle Area include Carlisle, Dickinson, Middlesex, Mount Holly Springs, Newville, North Middleton, South Middleton, and West Pennsboro.
 The Greater Carlisle Project provides a forum for members of these communities to voice ideas for the future of our region, increases the visibility of efforts and organizations that are making our communities more sustainable, collects and shares information, helps member organizations to locate and access resources, champions initiatives and projects, and celebrates successes.

 Why is the Greater Carlisle Project needed?